sebpearce/come-again/README.md

 Come again?
 ==========

 Come again? is a tool for developing listening skills in a foreign language.
+You can access the live page [here](http://sebpearce.com/come-again/).

 To practice listening effectively, it's important to repeat small sections of a text until you can understand and say them without effort.
 Since most apps do not offer a convenient way to rewind quickly, I designed Come again? with this in mind.